Nervosys/Botnix/docs/languages-frameworks/dotnet.section.md

 should also work most of the time.
 You have to remember to update the `PATH` value to the location the tools are installed to (the CLI will inform you about it during installation) and also set the `DOTNET_ROOT` value, so that the tool can find the .NET SDK package.
-You can find the path to the SDK by running `nix eval --raw nixpkgs#dotnet-sdk` (substitute the `dotnet-sdk` package for another if a different SDK version is needed).
+You can find the path to the SDK by running `nix eval --raw botpkgs#dotnet-sdk` (substitute the `dotnet-sdk` package for another if a different SDK version is needed).

 This method is not recommended on Botnix, since it's not declarative and involves installing binaries not made for Botnix,